 This is a steady walk of 8.5km, and would be best completed by taking the WHR in one direction as it’s a linear walk.
 There are also infrequent buses between the start and finish, so plan carefully.
 Can also be completed on a mountain bike.
 Bonus of an ice cream or snack in Beddgelert if they need bribing!
 A detour to Llyn Llywelyn was worth it before the trees were felled, but that should soften over time.

-This walk is flexible, with an easy 4km walk to the waterfalls being all tarmac with a detour through the forest for more adventurous children.
+This walk to the Aber Falls is flexible, with an easy 4km walk to the waterfalls being all tarmac with a detour through the forest for more adventurous children.
 Would make a great family walk where the smaller kids could return and older kids could walk the harder sections and perhaps even complete the Aber Falls Circuit.

-This is a short route, but with a lot of reward for your efforts.
-The path from Ogwen Cottage to Llyn Idwal is well made and poses no problems but the going around the lake can be a bit tough.
+This is a short circular walk around Cwm Idwal, but with a lot of reward for your efforts.
+The path from Ogwen Cottage to Cwm Idwal is well made and poses no problems but the going around the lake can be a bit tough.
 Just walk to the lake for an easier option, or as a family you could picnic at the lake while more energetic members complete the circuit of the lake.

 Another Beddgelert walk, but one that we think is one of the best little walks in the area.
-This one has views, woodland, a riverside walk (with metal hand holds!) and old mining remains along the way.
+This one has views, woodland, a riverside walk known as the Fisherman’s Path (with metal hand holds!) and old mining remains along the way.

 You can add a short dog-leg onto the walk to get to Caffi Gwynant if you fancy a break half way, or just have a picnic at Llyn Dinas.

-Distance is nothing on this walk, but it’s a surprisingly rugged walk to what feels like a proper mountain summit.
+Distance is nothing on this walk, but it’s a surprisingly rugged walk to Yr Eifl, and what feels like a proper mountain summit.
 Feels taller due to being next to the sea.
 Definitely make sure you include Tre’r Ceiri, every local kid should have visited this special site at some point!

 Not confiident to walk your kids up Snowdon, then try this as a taster.
 It’s an out and back walk, so you can turn back at any point without it feeling like giving up.
 Toddlers could easily make it to Llyn Llydaw (we have pics to follow!) and older children to Glaslyn.
 This is an excellent option in the winter months where you can walk only as far as it’s safe to do, and hopefully enjoy superb views of Yr Wyddfa.
 Not only that, but you’ll have them begging to bring you back for the full walk in the spring!